Lecture Notes in Cosmology

-We have already computed some of the $3j$ symbols earlier, for the tensor case but now two more enter: those for $L = \ell \pm 1$.
-We shall see that these contributions will characterise the $B$-mode of polarisation.
+We have already computed some of the $3j$ symbols earlier for the tensor case, but now two more enter: those for $L = \ell \pm 1$.
+We shall see that these contributions will characterize the $B$-mode of polarization.
 They are:

-Extra care has to be used when manipulating these terms.
+Extra care has to be taken when manipulating these terms.
 The reason is that the 3$j$ symbols gain an overall phase factor

-where $j_{1,2,3}$ are the momenta which are being combined, each time we swap two columns or change simultaneously all the signs of the bottom row.\footnote{These signs can be changed only simultaneously since the sums $m_1 + m_2 + m_3 = 0$ always.
+where $j_{1,2,3}$ are the momenta that are being combined; each time we swap two columns or change simultaneously all the signs of the bottom row.\footnote{These signs can be changed only simultaneously since the sums $m_1 + m_2 + m_3 = 0$ are always the same.
 This is a selection rule.} Therefore, as long as $j_1 + j_2 + j_3$ is even, no matter how many times we perform the above operations.
 This is the case for $L = \ell \pm 2$ or $L = \ell$.
-However, for $L = \ell \pm 1$ we have that
+However, for $L = \ell \pm 1$, we have that

-which is odd and thus we have to keep track of the correct sign.
+which is odd, and thus we have to keep track of the correct sign.

 \hrulefill

 \begin{ex} Using the formulas for the $3j$ symbols, show that: